 These changes can cause stress, anxiety, and anger.
 If they do, it is important to seek help.
 A trained counselor can help you develop strategies to regain a feeling of control.
 Support groups might help, too.
 You will find that you are not alone, and you may learn some new tips on how to cope.

-- Chronic Illness and Mental Health: Recognizing and Treating Depression (National Institute of Mental Health) Available in Spanish
+- Chronic Illness and Mental Health: Recognizing and Treating Depression (National Institute of Mental Health) Also in Spanish

-- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Available in Spanish
+- Coping with a Diagnosis of Chronic Illness (American Psychological Association) Also in Spanish

 - Next Steps after Your Diagnosis: Finding Information and Support (Agency for Healthcare Research and Quality)

-- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Available in Spanish
+- Self-Management: Taking Charge of Your Health (American Academy of Family Physicians) Also in Spanish

-- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Available in Spanish
+- How to Help a Friend or Loved One Suffering from a Chronic Illness (American Psychological Association) Also in Spanish